geofholbrook/faust-cpp/README.md

 (commit I used: 56072051920bb4ec482661670bbc8037af12dbe3)

-you have to have cmake installed.
+NB: you have to have cmake installed.
 I have Homebrew (https://brew.sh/), so I used `brew install cmake`.

-then:
+Then:
 ```
 make
 sudo make install